CheckPointSW/appliance_tpapi/te_api/README.md

 For each file:

+> 1. Querying te cache for already existing results of the file sha1.

+>>> If results exist then goto #4, otherwise- continue to #2

-> 1. Uploading the file to the appliance for te and te_eb features.
+> 2. Uploading the file to the appliance for te and te_eb features.

-> 2. If upload result is upload_success then querying te and te_eb until receiving te results.
+> 3. If upload result is upload_success then querying te and te_eb until receiving te results.

 >>> (Note, te_eb results of early malicious verdict might be received earlier during the queries in between)

-> 3. Writing to output file the last query/upload response info.
+> 4. Writing to output file the last query/upload response info.

-> 4. If te result is found then display the verdict.
+> 5. If te result is found then display the verdict.
 If verdict is malicious then also download the TE report.